jaylevin/Mp3-2-Cloud/README.md

 6) Open up a new terminal window and navigate to the project's root directory, leave the server running.

 7) Execute `go test -mp3Path="/Users/Desktop/Admin/file.mp3"`, where the mp3Path argument is an actual path to an mp3 file on your local machine.
-This

 8) This will perform a PUT request to http://localhost:8080/upload, which should handle the upload process.